dvhthomas/bitsby.me/content/posts/geospatial-notebooks/index.md

 gdf.to_file("dof.geojson", driver="GeoJSON")
 {{</highlight>}}

 The full ~500K records are dumped into a 230MB text file called `dof.geojson`.
 But because that takes so darn long to open, I also used the pandas `query` function to filter down the massive dataset into something more manageable: the obstructions in the State of Minnessota.
+Here's one feature courtesy of `cat mn.geojson | jq '.features[0]'`:

 {{<highlight json>}}
-PE": "TOWER             ", "QUANTITY": 1, "AGL": 265, "AMSL": 1471, "LIGHTING": "D", "ACCURACY": " 1A", "MARKING": "N", "FAA STUDY": "2018AGL14141OE", "ACTION": "A", "JDATE": 2019063 }, "geometry": { "type": "Point", "coordinates": [ -93.847584, 43.502834 ] } },
-{ "type": "Feature", "properties": { "OAS": "27-024251", "VERIFIED STATUS": "O", "COUNTRY": "US", "STATE": "MN", "CITY": "ELMORE          ", "LATDEC": 43.50885, "LONDEC": -94.085373, "DMSLAT": "43 30 31.86N", "DMSLON": "094 05 07.34W", "TYPE": "TANK
+{
+  "type": "Feature",
+  "properties": {
+    "OAS": "27-001879",
+    "VERIFIED STATUS": "O",
+    "COUNTRY": "US",
+    "STATE": "MN",
+    "CITY": "AUSTIN          ",
+    "LATDEC": 43.501862,
+    "LONDEC": -92.930417,
+    "DMSLAT": "43 30 06.70N",
+    "DMSLON": "092 55 49.50W",
+    "TYPE": "TOWER             ",
+    "QUANTITY": 1,
+    "AGL": 315,
+    "AMSL": 1486,
+    "LIGHTING": "D",
+    "ACCURACY": " 5D",
+    "MARKING": "N",
+    "FAA STUDY": "2000AGL06081OE",
+    "ACTION": "C",
+    "JDATE": 2011327
+  },
+  "geometry": {
+    "type": "Point",
+    "coordinates": [
+      -92.930417,
+      43.501862
+    ]
+  }
+}
 {{</highlight>}}

-Ugly!

-And that took a really long time (2 minutes?
+And that took a really long time to export (2 minutes?
 I think?!).
 If I was serious about performance I would have sliced off the attributes I don't need, etc. But I'm experimenting so it's OK.
 No need to optimize when I'm just poking at the data in an exploratory fashion.

 ## Map using deck.gl